StormCraftMCPE/CreativeLimit/README.md

 # CreativeLimit
-Can't open chest in creative mode
+Can't open chest ,Dropper ,Trapchest and More in Gamemode Creative!